 I found the cute bee printed ribbon at my local sewing store, it was a great find!
 I thought it was really appropriate too, you know ‘save the bees, don’t fill their wildflower fields with plastic’.
 That’s how the saying goes, right?!
 Haha

-I found this ribbon on Amazon, it’s similar to my bees.
-But you’ll likely find an appropriate ribbon at your local craft store.
+I found the ribbon on Etsy for you.
+But you could also find an appropriate ribbon at your local craft store instead if you wanted.

 Here’s what you need for this project: